SEARCH

 To get good curls, start with the tips of the wires in the pliers, and curve the wire around the pliers.

-SAFETY TIP: If these buggies will be used by kids, curl all exposed wire ends so they are not sharp.
+SAFETY TIP: If kids will play with these buggies, curl all exposed wire ends so they are not sharp.

 Step 5